catalystneuro/neuroconv/docs/user_guide/backend_configuration.rst

     And likewise for ``AVAILABLE_ZARR_COMPRESSION_METHODS``.

-We can confirm these values are saved by re-printing that particular dataset configuration...
+We can confirm these values are saved by re-printing that particular dataset configuration:

 .. code-block:: python